vbookshelf/myOfflineAi-PrivacyFirst/README.md

 Windows:
 start-app.bat

-The app will open in your browser.
-The terminal will also open.
-To shut down the app from the terminal, type Crl+C on Mac or Alt+F4 on Windows.

 7. Notes on selecting and using models.
 When you first start the app you will only see the model you downloaded.
 To use the other models first make sure your computer has enough RAM to run them.
 Then download the model using the same procedure explained above.
+You will need to restart the myOfflineAi app to ensure that the model you downloaded is displayed in the dropdown menu.

 ```